 I’ve used a mix of tees, sweaters, and blouses.
 You can vary this mix based on your preferences and climate.
 The important thing is to choose pieces that can be layered.
 I’ve learned to avoid bulky, oversized pieces for travel for this reason.
-Even the jacket I’ve shown here will fit underneath most outerwear.
+Even the jacket (similar) I’ve shown here will fit underneath most outerwear.
 To maximize your wardrobe, each of your tops should work with most of the bottoms you’ve selected.

 I tend to avoid 100% cotton tops, as they’re often heavier and slower to dry.
 Fabrics that include viscose, tencel, rayon, modal, linen jersey, silk and silk jersey are my preferences for travel.
 For sweaters, I like wool blends and cashmere.
 But if you’re allergic to wool, lightweight cotton and cotton-blend knits will work.

 You may or may not want to include jeans.
 I always do, and find I wear them most often.
 I look for styles with stretch, and some polyester or rayon in the blend which will make them more lightweight and quicker to dry.
 For the black pants, I’ve included the ponte knit pants I always take, but you might prefer something lighter (the Eileen Fisher stretch crepe are a favorite) or more tailored.
 I find slim cut pants easiest for travel, though wider legs are fine if that’s more your style.
 I would just advise against cuts with a very wide flare or that touch the ground.